zekusmaximus/karmicprotocol-site/README.md

 Procedural visuals (no external art assets) and lightweight audio synth Zero build tooling; ships as a static site
 Controls
-Move left/right: Swipe, A/D, or ←/→
+Change row: Swipe up/down, W/S, or ↑/↓ (A/D and ←/→ also work)
-Jump: Tap/click or Space
-Start/Restart: Tap/click button or Enter/Space on overlays
-See index.html (line 1) for HUD and overlay elements and js/playScene.js (line 1) for input wiring and gesture handling.
+Hop (lateral): Tap/click or Space (hold for longer) Start/Restart: Tap/click button or Enter/Space on overlays See index.html (line 1) for HUD and overlay elements and js/playScene.js (line 1) for input wiring and gesture handling.